 There are 3 very cool museums and attractions along the waterfront that you will definitely want to fit into your Halifax visit.

 The Maritime Museum of the Atlantic tells a nautical history of Halifax.
 There are many interesting, thought-provoking, and heartbreaking exhibits for you to immerse yourself into Nova Scotia’s rich maritime history.

-The Discovery Centre is a fun place for the kids to learn about science, technology, engineering, arts, and math through interactive exhibits.
+The Discovery Centre is fun for kids to learn about science, technology, engineering, arts, and math through interactive exhibits.

 The Pier 21 Immigration Museum is Canada’s last standing immigration terminal.
 Here you will learn about the history of immigration to Canada through the years.

 You can read more about our experiences at Pier 21 here.

 Located across the street from the Halifax Waterfront is Canada’s oldest, and longest-standing brewery.
 You may be familiar with Alexander Keith’s beer from your favourite pub, but do you know the history?
 Visit this gorgeous historic building and take a tour of the famous brewery.
 There is a store inside where you can purchase gifts, souvenirs, and all of your Alexander Keith’s beer and merchandise.

 The Citadel is, for sure, one of the most famous attractions in all of Halifax.
 High on a hill, you are treated to some beautiful views of the harbour.
 Take a trip back in time as you explore the history of the Citadel and its role in protecting the city of Halifax for hundreds of years.